RaulDiodiu/rap-handson-travel-docs/installation/Installation.md

 [^ Top of page](#)
 Next, we have to install the local development environment.
 For this, SAP switched from their own solution to the Eclipse IDE with an ABAP Development Tool plugin.

 >**Note** Even if you already happen to have Eclipse installed we urge you to install it again due to compatibility reasons with the Eclipse and ADT versions together with BTP Trial.
+Even if you have older Eclipse + ADT Installations, setup a new one as only the latest state is expected to work properly over the course.

 >**Note** You'll have to **leave your company's / university's VPN**!
 The connection to Eclipse's plugin repository may fail otherwise.